intissarMez/wakanda-studio/installation.md

 <img src="img/hw-file-structure.png"/>

-You have 3 folders at the root of your project:
+You have 4 folders at the root of your project:

+- Backend: Wakanda JavaScript Server.
+It contains all the Server files to logs, settings, permissions.
-- Database , in which you’ll find your data model(s) and data
+- Database: Wakanda DB folder.
+It contains your data model(s), backups and your data.
-- Mobile, where you’ll find all your front-end files
+- Mobile, where you’ll find all your front-end files to develop and build your mobile app.
+It contains all you need to code your Ionic 1 or 2 projects.
-- Backend, where you’ll find the settings and permissions on your app and your business logic
+- Web, where you’ll find all your front-end files to develop and build your web app.
+It contains all you need to code your Angular 1 or 2 projects.

+**Note** : "prototyper" folder in the Web Project is a prototyper tool to create quickly Web UI based on widgets architecture.
+But it is deprecated and will be excluded from the platform in our next major release!

 For our **HelloWorld** we’re going to work first in the `mobile` folder.